-The plan deductible is the amount of covered medical expenses that you pay each plan year before TRS-Care pays for eligible, non-preventive covered medical expenses.
-The TRS-Care Medicare Advantage® plan has a \$500 deductible and there is no deductible for the TRS- Care Medicare Rx® plan.
+The plan deductible is the amount of covered medical expenses that you pay each plan year (Jan.
+1 - Dec.
+31) before TRS-Care pays for eligible, non-preventive covered medical expenses.
+The TRS-Care Medicare Advantage[®] plan has a \$500 deductible and there is no deductible for the TRS-Care Medicare $Rx^{\$}$ plan.
 The office visit copays, precertification penalties, charges for services not covered and any payment for charges greater than the plan's allowable reimbursement do not apply to the deductible.
-Preventive services are still covered at 100% even if you have not met the deductible.
+Preventive services are still 100% covered even if you have not met the deductible.